-During one lengthy session in Abbey Road Studio #2, John impulsively broke into “One After 909,” and the rest of the Beatles instinctively began to support him.
+During one lingering session in Abbey Road Studio #2, John impulsively broke into “One After 909,” and the rest of the Beatles instinctively began to support him.
 “Even after all those years, we still could play that number in our sleep,” said Ringo in The Beatles Anthology.
 However, George, who had been hanging around Eric Clapton throughout much of that winter, mischievously commenced playing the lead guitar as Clapton would have – unfettered, resourceful, and bluesy.
 On a famed Let it Be bootleg, George can be heard saying, “Here’s how Eric would play it…”

 “That’s it!
 That’s it!”
 John shouted, “We’ve got something here now!”
 In subsequent rehearsals, they added the keyboard work of Billy Preston, who added a jazzy trill to the entire affair.

 On the afternoon of January 28, 1969, the Beatles, plus Preston, ended up performing their new version of “One After 909” on top of the Abbey Road Studios in what would become their legendary rooftop concert.
 Ultimately, the band was able to capture the fizz of their Cavern Club days in the early ‘60’s before they were famous and updated it to make it sound as if it had just been written.
-Where once the tune had sounded both confining and perfunctory, it now had an exhilarating, spontaneous feel to it.
+Where once the number had sounded both confining and perfunctory, it now had an exhilarating, spontaneous feel to it.

 I have never tired of hearing the obvious joie de vivre the group felt as they finally got “One After 909” right twelve years after it was first written.
-They literally just “let it fly” that chilly day in January almost forty-six years ago.
+They literally just “let it fly” that chilly day in January almost 46 years ago.
 Like an old friend, the song has never failed to boost my spirits.

 “Rain,” – recorded in two separate sessions between April 14 and 16, 1966 in Abbey Road Studio Number 3, “Rain,” a John Lennon number, was supposed to be the B-side to Paul McCartney’s “Paperback Writer.”
-For many Beatles fans, however, “Rain” was the A side in every way, an energetic rocker from the old days that had an additional, neo-psychedelic quality to it.
+For many Beatles fans, however, “Rain” was the A-side in every way, an energetic rocker from the old days that had an additional, neo-psychedelic quality to it.